Oakley Hall III: Return to Albany

 In 2008, he moved to Albany, New York to live with Hadiya Wilborn, who fostered a collaboration with acclaimed puppeteer Ed Atkeson.
 This resulted in a production of Jarry's Ubu Rex in 2010, performed by the Firlefanz Puppets at Steamer No. 10 Theatre in Albany, New York, directed by Oakley, with actor Steven Patterson in the title role.
 In the fall of 2010, Moving Finger Press published Oakley's novel, Jarry and Me, in which Oakley intertwines a memoir of his own life with a sly "autobiography" of Jarry.
 One of the last sentences of the book is, "Jarry dies with a grin on his face."
 That summer, he returned to the Community of Writers conference, co-founded by his father, as an author presenting his new work.

 Death

 On February 13, 2011, Hall died of a heart attack at his Albany home.
-He was survived by his two children, Oakley and Elizabeth.
+He was survived by his two children.
 Poet Molly Fisk dedicated her poem "A Theatrical Death" to him.